LondonTrustMedia/cs_training/_vpn/purpose.md

 ---
 layout: page
-title: Purpose
+title: Purpose and Threats
-display: VPN Purposes
+display: VPN Purpose and Threats
 order: 1
 ---
 Here, we'll go over some of the reasons that VPNs are used, as well as issues that come up for us and for our users themselves.